-Arguably the granddaddy of all the market metrics to determine expensive versus cheap, the price-to-earnings ratio has been (and probably always will be) a subject of hearty debate.
+It’s arguably the granddaddy of all the market metrics to determine expensive versus cheap, but the price-to-earnings ratio (P/E ratio) has been (and probably always will be) a subject of hearty debate.
 Does P/E still matter?
-Yes, many experts say, but…
+Yes, many experts say, but …

 A stock price by itself doesn’t convey the entire picture.
-Just because XYZ Corp. is trading at $100 a share and ZYX Inc. is $10 doesn’t necessarily mean the former is a better investment offering strong growth prospects and astute management.
-Here, P/Es—along with other fundamental company information available through Trade Architect®—can offer valuable context (see figure 1).
+Just because XYZ Corp. is trading at $100 per share and ZYX Inc. is at $10 doesn’t necessarily mean XYZ is a better investment that offers strong growth prospects and astute management.
+Here, P/Es—along with other fundamental company information available through the thinkorswim platform from TD Ameritrade—can offer valuable context (see figure 1).

 If that $100 company earned, for example, $4 per share in the past year, that’s a P/E of 25—possibly “overvalued,” depending on, among other things, how that stacks up against industry peers.
-If other companies in the same industry have P/Es closer to 18 or 20, the $100 stock may be a bit expensive relative to its competitors and therefore have limited upside, or it may be poised for a decline.
-Beware.
+If other companies in the same industry have P/Es closer to 18 or 20, the $100 stock may be a bit expensive relative to its competitors.
+And that may mean limited upside potential or that the stock may be poised for a decline.
+Tread with caution.

 By the same token, the $10 company that earned $1, for a P/E of 10, could be “undervalued,” meaning investors aren’t showing it enough love given its relatively healthy financial condition.
 A good rally prospect?
-So-called value stockpickers often hunt for low P/Es, along with other signs the shares may command a higher price.
+So-called value stockpickers often hunt for low P/Es, along with other signs the shares may command a higher price in the future.

 P/Es can also be applied to the broader market, providing both history lessons and harbingers of potential turning points.
 Over the past three years, the trailing P/E for the Standard & Poor’s 500 Index averaged 16.3, according to S&P Dow Jones Indices, compared to its historical average around 15.